From Day one...

 In 2010 a further acquisition of Pleasurewood Hills was completed after previous owner Compagnie des Alpes (formerly Grevin et Cie) announced it would relinquish control of the Suffolk attraction and six other leisure parks at the end of 2010.

-At this time, the most recent change of ownership occurred as H.I.G Capital France - in partnership with industry expert Laurent Bruloy - took control of all seven of the parks.
+At this time, another change of ownership occurred as Looping Group in partnership with industry expert Laurent Bruloy - took control of all seven of the parks.

 Since 2010, Pleasurewood Hills has received further investment in new attractions.
 These include the much-publicised Hobs Pit scare attraction which was more recently rethemed to become the Rootin Tootin Target Trail,